gotchoices/MyCHIPs/test/analysis/byzantine/README.md

 # Byzantine Analysis of MyCHIPs/ChipNet

 ## Overview
 This folder contains a comprehensive analysis of Byzantine fault tolerance in distributed credit clearing systems, with a particular focus on MyCHIPs/ChipNet.
-The analysis was conducted using AI assistance (Claude 3.5 Sonnet) and should be considered a theoretical exploration rather than a formal security audit.
+The analysis was conducted using AI assistance (Claude 3.5 5 and Claude 4) and should be considered a theoretical exploration rather than a formal security audit.

 ## Important Note
 The majority of this analysis was generated through AI-assisted exploration.
 While the analysis aims to be thorough and logically sound, it should be: